palles77/AdvancedProgramming2/Task1.md

 # Grading

-a) 'dst' - tasks from 1 to 3.
+* 'dst' - tasks from 1 to 3.
-b) 'dst plus' - tasks from 1 to 4.
+* 'dst plus' - tasks from 1 to 4.
-b) 'db' - tasks from 1 to 5.
+* 'db' - tasks from 1 to 5.
-b) 'db plus' - tasks from 1 to 6.
+* 'db plus' - tasks from 1 to 6.
-b) 'bdb' - tasks from 1 to 7.
+* 'bdb' - tasks from 1 to 7.

 Solutions should be sent to email address as links to a repository in GitHub before 2023/09/15: leslaw dot pawlaczyk at chorzow dot wsb dot pl
-Soution for Task1 should be placed in a separate folder to other tasks (task2 and task3) which are specified in Task2.md, Task3.md
+Soution for Task1 should be placed in a separate folder to other tasks (task2 and task3) which are specified in (Task2.md)[https://github.com/palles77/AdvancedProgramming2/blob/main/Task2.md], (Task3.md)[https://github.com/palles77/AdvancedProgramming2/blob/main/Task3.md]

 -----------------------------------